WE HAVE MOVED! Find us at our new home 🏡

 • Space restrictions:

-• The size restrictions of the pram mean that it is easier for your baby to come into contact with the sides of the pram as well as the padding.
-This poses a potential suffocation risk if they were to shift to the side or turn their head into the soft surface.
+• The size restrictions of the pram mean that it is easier for your baby's face to come into contact with the sides of the pram as well as the padding.
+This poses a potential suffocation risk if they were to shift to the side or turn their face into the soft surface.
 The sides or the padding would likely mould to your baby’s face and could cover their mouth and nose.

 • Harness: